-- 1) In the Fall of Year 1, forms a Steering Committee composed of members of the School community (including a Board member) whose differing gifts allow for the organizational and celebratory functions necessary to complete a successful Self-Study. - 2) Is a member, but not the Chair, of the Steering Committee. - 3) Attends the Mission Education Weekend with the Steering Committee in the Spring of Year 1. - 4) Provides resources (time, space, equipment, financial, etc.) for the Steering Committee to complete the Self-Study. - 5) Informs and energizes the School community about the Self-Study process. - 6) Ensures that the Board is actively involved in the Self-Study process. - 7) Meets with the Chair of the Visiting Committee prior to the Visit. - 8) Monitors the progress of the Steering Committee, ensuring that the report will be completed on schedule. - 9) Reads and approves the final version of the Self-Study report and presents to the Board for final approval. - 10) Meets with the Visiting Committee Chair at the end of each day. - 11) Meets with members of the Visiting Committee on Tuesday afternoon or Wednesday morning to review the Visiting Committees Reflection before its formal presentation to the School community. - 12) May write a letter to the Network Board and Network Director through the Network Office responding to the Visiting Committee Reflection to question or disagree with the Reflection. - 13) Leads the School in the implementation of the Action Plan.
+- 1) In the Fall of Year 1, forms a Steering Committee composed of members of the school community (that must include a Board member) whose differing gifts allow for the organizational and celebratory functions necessary to complete a successful Self-Study. - 2) Is a member, but not the Chair, of the Steering Committee. - 3) Attends the Mission Education Weekend with the Steering Committee in the Spring of Year 1. - 4) Provides resources (time, space, equipment, financial, etc.) for the Steering Committee to complete the Self-Study. - 5) Informs and energizes the school community about the Self-Study process. - 6) Ensures that the Board is actively involved in the Self-Study process. - 7) Meets with the Chair of the Visiting Committee prior to the Visit. - 8) Monitors the progress of the Steering Committee, ensuring that the report will be completed on schedule. - 9) Reads and approves the final version of the Self-Study report and presents to the Board for final approval. - 10) Meets with the Visiting Committee Chair at the end of each day. - 11) Meets with members of the Visiting Committee on Wednesday morning to review the Visiting Committee Reflection before its formal presentation to the school community. - 12) May write a letter to the Network Director responding to the Visiting Committee Reflection to question or disagree with the Reflection. - 13) Leads the school in the formation and implementation of the Action Plan.